 🔪 How to Pickle Cucumbers and Tomatoes

-Think you're ready to try pickling cucumbers?
+Think you're ready to try pickling cucumbers and tomatoes?
 Here's the step by step process to do it right.

-Step One: Rinse the cucumbers, peel them and unpeel them with a mandolin slicer.
+- Step 1: Rinse the cucumbers, peel them and unpeel them with a mandolin slicer.

-Step Two: Wrap the tomatoes with 2-3 cucumber slices.
+- Step 2: Wrap the tomatoes with 2-3 cucumber slices.
 You can simply roll the cucumbers into a snail.

-Step Three: Sterilize the jar and lid.
+- Step 3: Sterilize the jar and lid.
 Pour water into a clean jar on a finger and send it to the microwave for 4 minutes on full power.
 Drain the remaining water.
 Boil the lid for 2 minutes.
 Put clean herbs and spices in the jar.

 👩🍳 Expert Tips